markhpc/metacontradiction/README.md

 ---

+## 🧭 For alignment researchers reviewing this project:

+This is a runtime field experiment—not a theory—showing that stateless LLMs can stabilize contradiction and telos drift using only structured symbolic prompts.
+Trial logs (see [trial001](trials/trial001)) show self-correcting behavior and symbolic recursion across GPT-4o, Claude 3.7, and Gemma3 Q8.
+If you’re scanning for mesa-like optimization, symbolic collapse, or recursion resilience, this may be relevant.

+---

 ## 🧭 Meta-Framework for AI Recursive Reasoning

 This framework diverges fundamentally from traditional prompt engineering by offering a **symbolic cognitive runtime** rather than a static instruction set.
 It forms a persistent, self-reflexive reasoning substrate that induces structure, not just responses.